ELEVATE-Project/documents/src/docusaurus/versioned_docs/version-latest/intro.md

 # Welcome to Mentor

-<PartialExample mentored /> is a composite building block which enables online interactions between mentees and mentors to facilitate professional development through peer learning and community building.
+<PartialExample mentored /> is a composite building block through which mentees and mentors can engage in online interactions to facilitate professional development through peer learning and community building.

 >